lsst/pipelines_lsst_io/getting-started/data-setup.rst

 In this project, sources are specific measurements of an astrophysical object.
 The term object refers to the astrophysical entity itself.
 In other words, there is a unique record for each distinct object seen by the LSST, but multiple source measurements for each time the LSST revisits a particular part of the sky.

+Third, you will see mention of pipelines.
+Formally a ``Pipeline`` is made up of one or more ``PipelineTask`` objects.
+These can be further grouped into other pipelines.
+You will see reference to "subsets" of a pipeline.
+This just means a named set of ``PipelineTask`` that make up a part of a larger pipeline, but that can be run independently.

 Notes on processing
 ===================